About Amanda

 Later my family doctor called to follow up.
 She told me gently but clearly that it was time - that I would need help.
 That moving forward with the cone procedure to see how far the cancer had spread wouldn’t be something I could do alone.
 And she was right.
 I didn’t like that was right.
 Not at all.
 Yes, I wanted my uterus out.
 And yes, having cancer was hard.
 But up until that point, I had handled everything by myself - and I desperately wanted to keep it that way.
 I didn’t want to share my news.
 I didn’t want to make it real.
 I didn’t want to ask for help.
 And the waiting?
 That was the worst part.
 I was spinning on repeat.
 I was thinking about the past.
 About a future I might not have.
 About cancer as a possible, “end note”.
 My body eventually intervened - I developed shingles from the stress.
 It was my body’s way of telling me I couldn’t keep carrying this alone anymore.
 So I chose people I trusted.
 The people I knew could get me to the other side of the procedure.

-I knew the cancer had spread.
-I wanted it to spread.
-I wanted my uterus out so the only way that was going to happen is if the cancer had spread...
-Otherwise they would not give me a hysterectomy.
 When Dr. Poo called me again, I remembered his exact words, “Well… Congratulations, you have adenocarcinoma in situ.
 You got your wish.
 The cancer has spread.
 You will need a radical hysterectomy to treat the cancer and I will be referring you to an oncologist”.
 Congratulations?
 Yes, I did want my uterus out.
 But… Did I want cancer?
 No. I know I had asked for this…but my nervous system went into overdrive.
 I swung between pretending I was fine and desperately trying to calm myself - wearing my “everything is fine” mask in public, then turning inward with Reiki, positive thoughts, and quiet bargaining.
 I told myself the cancer would only spread a little.
 I told myself I would be fine.
 I was trying to regulate the fear the only way I knew how.
 I focused on getting my uterus out.
-I focused on that positive outcome.
+I focused on that silver lining….
 And there were of course scary and sad moments.
+There were the truths I was not saying out loud.
 There were a few people that I felt safe with shedding tears with.
 To those that held space for me… thank you.
 Back then, even saying the word cancer felt impossible.
+The wanting to live and wanting to die complex was a daily circus in my brain.
+It just felt easier to focus on what I wanted all along…. my uterus out.

 Amandafesting